 - Post-Traumatic Stress Disorder (PTSD) – this type of anxiety disorder is triggered by a traumatic event or experience, such as rape, abuse, disasters, injuries, etc.

-Now that you know which types of anxiety disorder affect teens the most, you can start to look for the symptoms in your teenager at home.
-Early detection goes a long way in helping the teen receive the help they so desperately need within a reasonable time period – so don’t hesitate!
+Now that you know which types of anxiety disorders affect teens the most, you can start to look for the symptoms in your teenager at home.
+Early detection goes a long way in helping the teen receive the help they so desperately need within a reasonable period – so don’t hesitate!

 If you answered yes to any of the questions above, then Adolescent Wellness Academy could be just what your teenager needs.
 Our South Florida afterschool anxiety treatment program is designed to give teenagers the support, resources, tools, and assistance needed when learning to manage their anxiety.